-Growing up, I learned a lot of information from my sister, Sarah.
+Growing up, I learned a lot of information and first period tips from my sister, Sarah.
 She paved the way for me and that made me feel more at ease about all the changes I was going through.

 I don’t clearly remember getting my first period.
-My mum didn’t prepare me, but I don’t think I necessarily needed preparation because I had already witnessed my sister going through it.
+My mum didn’t prepare me with first period tips, but I don’t think I necessarily needed preparation because I had already witnessed my sister going through it and I'd heard all her first period stories.
 I do recall that I was in year seven and that it happened in May.
 I was pretty ready for it to come.
-I remember talking to my friends about it, hoping to become ‘grown up’ soon.
+I remember talking to my friends about it and sharing period stories, hoping to become ‘grown up’ soon.
 When it happened, I told my mum, sister, and grandma.
 Then I told some friends, and soon enough, everyone knew.
 I didn’t really care about them knowing.
-I wasn’t ashamed.
+I wasn’t ashamed of period stories, and now I could give my own first period tips!

 My mum told me to wear pads until I felt comfortable enough to use tampons.
 That lasted one month.
 In June, I had a dance recital, and I couldn’t wear underwear; I had to try using tampons.
 I read the instructions in my bathroom, tried all of the different positions, and finally got it in.
 But I realised something was not right.
 I asked my sister if I was supposed to keep the entire tampon inside of me.
 She told me to only use the cotton part; the other part was the applicator, used to help with insertion.
 I took it out and tried again.
 This time it was more comfortable and eventually I got the hang of it.